nicfan139/nicfan139/README.md

 Although I can do Full-Stack, I definitely prefer working on the Front-End!

 I'm primarily a React developer.
-But I also enjoy building small projects with SvelteKit, and I'm currently sharpening my knowledge with GraphQL.
+But I also enjoy building small projects with SvelteKit, and I'm currently sharpening my knowledge with GraphQL and React Native.

 ---